nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
 The student name does not exist in the system.
     * 3a1.
+Teletutors App informs the tutor that the student cannot be found.

-Teletutors App displays an error message: `This student is not in your student list.` Use case resumes from Step 3.
+      Use case resumes from Step 3.

 * 3b.
 There are multiple students that share the same name in the system.
     * 3b1.
-Teletutors App displays a list of student numbers of students with the same name.
+Teletutors App informs the tutor that there are multiple students with the same name.

       Use case resumes from Step 3.

 * 3c.
 The student number does not exist in the system.
     * 3c1.
+Teletutors App informs the tutor that the student cannot be found.

-Teletutors App displays an error message: `This student is not in your student list.` Use case resumes from Step 3.
+      Use case resumes from Step 3.

 **Use case: Add an assignment to a student**